voxpupuli/puppet-icinga2/README.md

 **`mail` binaries**

-If you would like to install packages to make a `mail` command binary available so that Icinga 2 can send out notifications, set the `install_mail_utils_package` parameter to **true**:
+If you would like to install packages to make a `mail` command binary available so that Icinga 2 can send out email notifications, set the `install_mail_utils_package` parameter to **true**:

 <pre>
   class { 'icinga2::server':